 Unicellular organisms make up a substantial portion of the tree of life.
 To survive, many of these organisms are obligated to move around in the world via swimming, crawling, gliding, and even walking.
 These diverse, and sometimes ingenious, motility types are supported by complex and multifaceted biological processes.
 Given this, we want to see if we can leverage the diversity of unicellular motility to gain insight into its molecular and cellular underpinnings.

 A key first step here is deciding how to quantitatively represent different modes of cellular movement.
-While swimming, gliding, and walking all share features with other types of organismal movement (e.g. the swimming of protists and models such as zebrafish may be treated similarly), crawling can be difficult to model since it involves active changes to the cell’s shape.
+While swimming, gliding, and walking all share features with other types of organismal movement (e.g., the swimming of protists and models such as zebrafish may be treated similarly), crawling can be difficult to model since it involves active changes to the cell’s shape.

 To address this, we developed a computational framework for processing, representing, and comparing images of cells crawling.
 We found that we could capture the movement dynamics of diverse cell types in a single ‘movement space.’
 Using this space, we were able to discover that crawling varies broadly across multiple dimensions.
 Furthermore, we developed a simple statistic that can measure the relationship between variation in cell shape and the types of movement that are generated.
 This work lays the foundation for identifying the mechanistic bases of cellular movement across large evolutionary distances.